-Authorize the Department of Health and Human Services, Division for Behavioral Health to exercise a renewal option and amend an existing agreement with Harbor Homes, Inc., (Vendor # 155358), 45 High Street, Nashua, NH 03060, to provide Mobile Crisis Services and Supports by increasing the price limitation by \$437,871 from \$2,877,226 to \$3,315,097 and by extending the completion date from June 30, 2019 to October 31, 2019, effective upon Governor and Executive Council approval.
+Authorize the Department of Health and Human Services, Division for Behavioral Health to exercise a renewal option to an existing agreement with Harbor Homes, Inc., (Vendor # 155358), 45 High Street, Nashua, NH 03060, to continue providing Mobile Crisis Services and Supports by increasing the price limitation by \$1,075,742, from \$3,315,097 to \$4,390,839 and by extending the completion date from October 31, 2019 to June 30, 2020, effective upon Governor and Executive Council approval.
 100% General Funds.

-This agreement was originally approved by the Governor and Executive Council on April 19, 2017, (Item #14A)
+This agreement was originally approved by the Governor and Executive Council on April 19, 2017, (Item #14A) and amended on June 26, 2019, (Item #20).

-Funds are anticipated to be available in SFY 2020 upon the availability and continued appropriation of funds in the future operating budgets, with authority to adjust amounts within the price limitation and adjust encumbrances between State Fiscal Years through the Budget Office, if needed and justified.
+Funds to support this request are available in the following account in State Fiscal Year 2020, with authority to adjust amounts within the price limitation and adjust encumbrances between state fiscal years through the Budget Office, if needed and justified.